1994 FIFA World Cup qualification (CONMEBOL)

 Listed below are the dates and results for the 1994 FIFA World Cup qualification rounds for the South American zone (CONMEBOL).
 For an overview of the qualification rounds, see the article 1994 FIFA World Cup qualification.

 A total of 9 CONMEBOL teams entered the competition.
 Chile was banned by FIFA due to the 1989 Maracanazo incident.
 The South American zone was allocated 3 direct places and 1 play-off places in the final tournament.

+Format

 The 9 teams were divided into 2 groups.
 The teams would play against each other on a home-and-away basis.
 The number of teams and spots for each group were as follows: